-Get to know Boston—a city full of opportunity, potential, and, yes, even fun for law students...
+Get to know Boston, a city full of opportunity, potential, and, yes, even fun for law students...

 Our convenient downtown location in Boston’s vibrant Theater District offers a wealth of options for work and play.
 Want a better idea of what your life in Boston would be like?
 Just keep reading.
 (Or come visit and see for yourself!)